 But words themselves have internal structure.
 They are often made up of smaller meaningful units.
-For example, the word "unfaithfully" is made up of "un", "ful" and "ly" as well as the root of the word, "faith".
+For example, the word "unwillingly" is made up of "un", "ing" and "ly" as well as the root of the word, "will".
 Dictionaries (or, as they are more often called in NLP, lexicons) often contain entries only for word roots.
 Humans (or machines) who want to look up words may have to know how to extract the root from the word before searching the lexicon.
-And there can be ambiguity.
-Consider, for example, the word "unionise": is it union+ise or un+ion+ise?.
-Again, this is a topic we'll ignore in our brief treatment.
+Again, this is something we'll ignore in our brief treatment.

-2 Syntax
+3 Syntax